aloicerains/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. script only gives others all permissions
 9. changing file mode
 10. setting mode of one file to the other file
+11. adds execute permissions for subdirectories in current directory